ianchan3/ianchan3/README.md

 👋 Hi, my name is Ian and I'm a Full Stack Engineer.
-I’m very passionate about utilizing different technologies to make a positive impact in the world
+I’m very passionate about utilizing different technologies to make a positive impact in the world.

  Here is a short list of my skills: